kshvmdn/toronto-bike-stations/README.md

-# toronto-bike-stations
+# Toronto Bike Stations
-An implementation of open data from Bike Share Toronto.
+An implementation of the Bike Share Toronto open data in the form of a map